anaisbetts/ModernHttpClient/README.md

 make
 ```

-## Why doesn't this build in Xamarin Studio?
+## Why doesn't this build in Visual Studio?
 What gives?

 ```sh
 ## Run this first